Welcome to the Meadows Development

 Will this development cost existing taxpayers money?

-No. The development will generate new revenue for the Municipality through property taxes and development fees.
+No. The development will generate significant new revenue for the Municipality through property taxes and capital levies.
+The Meadows is expected to contribute approximately $3 million in annual municipal property taxes, $5 million in annual school taxes, and up to $40 million in capital levies over the course of the build-out.
 The developer is responsible for funding all required roads, water, wastewater, and stormwater servicing improvements through development agreements with the Municipality.

 Planning Process